JacobsChris/membershipapp/README.md

-# membershipapp
+# Normannis Member Tracker
-An app to manage members in normannis groups.
+## An app to manage members in normannis groups.

+### What it does:
+The end user can manage members in a group, including their name and membership status.
-This app allows the controller of the application to add and otherwise manager groups.
+The controller of the application can also manage groups.

-Anyone can then manage members in these groups through the website.
+### How to use:

-All members require a unique frist and second name combination, and are then given true/false values related to their equipment and meberhsip status.
+* All members require a unique frist and second name combination, and are then given true/false values related to their equipment and meberhsip status.
-By default, these true/false options are set to false but can then be editted within the front end.
+* By default, these true/false options are set to false but can then be editted within the front end.
 The names can also be editted from here.
-Adding and deleteing members is simple with the use of click buttons at the bottom of the members' table.
+* Adding and deleteing members is simple with the use of click buttons at the bottom of the members' table.
-Whilst the placeholder names ("First name ehre" and "Second name here") are in place, the user cannot return to the group table or add another member to the group.
+* Whilst the placeholder names ("First name ehre" and "Second name here") are in place, the user cannot return to the group table or add another member to the group.

-Returning to the group list is again accomplished with a button at the bottom of the members' table.
+* Returning to the group list is again accomplished with a button at the bottom of the members' table.

+### Design infomation:
-The tables are created within tabualtor, link below, and can be resized and sorted by the user.
+* The tables are created within tabualtor, link below, and can be resized and sorted by the user.
 Click to edit any value on the members' table.
-Group management by the end-user is not currently supported.
+*  Written in Java using SpringBoot

+### Requirements:
+#### Essential:
+* Spring Boot Starter Data JPA
+* Spring Boot Starter Web
+* Spring Boot Starter Tomcat
+* Spring Boot Maven Plugin
+* H2 / SQL database

+#### Testing:
+* Junit5
+* Spring Boot Starter Test
+* Selenium